azifydev/aziface-mobile/README.md

 ## Limitations, Features or Camera Problems

-See the [native implementation](./NATIVE_IMPLEMENTATION.md) to learn more about the limitations and features that will need improving in the `react-native-aziface-sdk`.
+See the [native implementation](./NATIVE_IMPLEMENTATION.md) to learn more about the limitations and features that will need improving in the `@azify/aziface-mobile`.

 <hr/>